actions-runner-controller/releases/README.md

 This repository contains the workflows needed to release new runner images whenever a new version of the runner binaries are released.
 The images will be pushed to DockerHub and GHCR.

+The main reason why these workflows were extracted is that pushing container images to GHRC with GitHub App authentication is not possible at the moment.

 ## Usage

 ### Release new runner images